ripednail/multi-threaded-mvdsv/README.md

 This is a compile of the mvdsv source with LLVM/cmake with OPEN CILK 3.0

+I believe multi threaded quake servers are most applicable to low power systems with multiple cpus (raspberry pi nano 2w or similar).
+There are also some idle cpu improvements in mvdsv and ktx.

+It would be great if someone would go through the code and convert it from cilk to omp so that is more compatible with the latest mvdsv/ktx builds.

 You can download the opencilk binaries here: https://github.com/OpenCilk/opencilk-project/releases Just extract to a directory and export the compiler to compile or run mvdsv